eddarv/eddarv/README.md

 * MySQL
 * MongoDB

-I hope to connect with you and be part of your Frontend Development Team! 🤝
+I hope to connect with you and be part of your Development Team! 🤝

 #OpenToWork